schultek/dart_mappable/packages/dart_mappable/rfc.md

 Serialization, aka transforming a data class into a serialized data format and back to be sent, received or stored, is a key part of almost all applications.
 And a key problem to figure out for every programming language and ecosystem.
 Swift has Codable, Python has pydantic, Rust has serde.
 Dart has ...?

-Currently the Dart ecosystem around serialization is in a bad state.
+Currently, the Dart ecosystem around serialization is in a bad state.
 There is no coherent story around serialization at all.
 The defacto-standard package `json_serialization` is neither doing serialization nor handling JSON.
 The core `jsonEncode`s reliance on an implicit `toJson()` method is just bad API design.
 Both completely ignore the fact that there are other serialization formats than JSON.
 Both are pretty bad in performance, considering what could be achieved.

 > Looking at `json_serializable`, I never got its name.
 Its neither dealing with JSON, nor does it actually serialize anything.
 It's just **converting** a model to a **Map**.
 This isn't just a weird naming though, as, especially for less experienced devs, it is misrepresenting important concepts.